Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/README.md

 New-AzResourceGroupDeployment @inputObject
 ```

 4. Duplicate the [parameters file](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.all.json) and create a new file for the additional hub in the *eastus2* region **hubNetworking.parameters.all.eastus2.json**.
+See example [parameters file](https://github.com/sebassem/ALZ-Bicep/blob/alz-multiple-regions/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.all.eastus2.json).
 5. Edit the new parameters file with the needed configuration.
 6. Deploy the `hubNetworking` module to deploy the second hub in the *eastus2* region using the new parameters file.